bogste/bogste.ro/content/posts/evolution-to-cloudops-engineering-resilience.md

 ---
 title: "The evolution to Cloud Operations: engineering for resilience"
-description: An article about my experience on building high-performance Teams for Cloud Operations Engineering.
+description: An article about my research on Cloud Operations Engineering, and how it can be a catalyst for resilience in any modern enterprise which makes use of the Cloud.
 date: 2024-11-17T21:17:21+02:00
-publishDate: 2024-11-17T21:17:21+02:00
+publishDate: 2025-02-03T16:10:21+02:00
 draft: false
 ---
-{{<figure src="/posts/images/evolution-to-cloudops/evolution-to-cloudops-cover.jpg" caption="Generated with DALL-E AI on [Microsoft Copilot Designer](https://copilot.microsoft.com/shares/UCkkrdbgovtb6yVok5HyX)" link="/posts/evolution-to-cloudops-engineering-resilience/#content">}}
+{{<figure src="/posts/images/evolution-to-cloudops/evolution-to-cloudops-cover.jpg" caption="Generated with DALL-E AI on [Microsoft Copilot](https://copilot.microsoft.com/shares/UCkkrdbgovtb6yVok5HyX)" link="/posts/evolution-to-cloudops-engineering-resilience/#content">}}

 In today's interconnected online infrastructure space, things move at an almost incredible fast pace.
-While the Cloud is nothing new today, recent outcomes in the Artificial Intelligence field have only increased the need for businesses to adapt and deliver on outcomes.
+While the Cloud is not new, recent outcomes in the Artificial Intelligence field have only increased the need for businesses to adapt and deliver on outcomes.
 This article is aimed at sharing valuable insights on aligning engineering practices with business goals to drive sustained success and innovation in a competitive market.

 Continue to explore the transformative journey towards Cloud Operations, delving beyond the traditional borders of Release Management.